madjaqk/puzzle_master_v2/README.md

 * Changing answer submission to AJAX seems straightforward enough.
 * As of now, correct answers are stored in the database in plain text.
 I'd rather they be encrypted, just to make hypothetical cheating that much harder; however, I also wanted to include a user's history of answer submissions in the clear (so they could be shown back to them), so the vulnerability's there regardless.
 It would avoid the spoilers in `puzzle_data.json`, at least.
 * Also in terms of hypothetical cheating: It would be neat to do some sort of rate limiting, so that a person can't submit every 20,000 answers a second and brute force "guess" the answer.
-* In the spirit of DIY, whether an answer is correct or not isn't saved directly in the database; rather, it's a method (technically a Python `@property`) that compares the submitted answer to the puzzle's saved answer.
+* In the spirit of DRY, whether an answer is correct or not isn't saved directly in the database; rather, it's a method (technically a Python `@property`) that compares the submitted answer to the puzzle's saved answer.
 It might be more efficient to store that on the answer itself (or have a separate table tracking which users have solved which puzzles), but I haven't tested that yet.
 * It would be neat to add an unlock mechanism, where only some puzzles are available at first and solving those opens up new puzzles to solve, but I haven't made any sets large enough for that to be necessary.

 ## License